cielecki/day-composer/docs/developing.md

 - **Modular Design**: Each tool is a separate TypeScript file
 - **Type Safety**: Strongly typed tool parameters and responses
+- **Parameter Validation**: Automatic validation of all parameters against JSON schema
 - **Obsidian Integration**: Direct manipulation of vault files and tasks

 ### Built-in Tools